ksss/ballad-go/README.md

 Ballad send HTTP request to url input by stdin.

-And edit input line and output to stdout by HTTP response.
+And edit input line and output to stdout with HTTP response.

 ## Usage